 The ACT measures critical skills in English, mathematics, reading, writing, and science.
-ACT was previously known as the American College Testing Program, but that name has been dropped and today it's officially just the ACT (pronounced A-C-T).
+ACT was previously known as the American College Testing Program, but that name has been dropped and today it's officially just the ACT.

 Students receive six different scores-a composite score along with an individual score in English, Math, Reading, Science Reasoning, and Writing.